Twaocode/Dugga_walter_gulis_BIO511/README.md

 # Dugga_walter_gulis_BIO511
-Activate conda enviroment before doing code
+Activate conda enviroment before doing code and make sure all the relevant files have been connected